DamianoP/LibreEOL/README.md

 Description
 --------------------
-LibreEol is an innovative online assessment system based on HTML5, CSS2/3, PHP7 and Ajax <br>
+LibreEOL is an innovative online assessment system based on HTML5, CSS2/3, PHP7 and Ajax <br>
-LibreEol is an open source software to create online quizzes, tests and exams  <br>
+LibreEOL is an open source software to create online quizzes, tests and exams  <br>
 LibreEOL allows to carry out tests related to exams of various type (University courses, professional certifications, language skill assessment, etc) <br>
 The E-assessment is fundamental in modern teaching/e-learning approaches, in fact it ensures: <br>
 * The deployment of exams in a very fast way, particularly in cases where the number of students are very high <br>